-Before Timur trotted in, the central square hosted the sculpted image of the first Russian governor of Tashkent, Konstantin Kaufmann, followed by statues of Lenin, Stalin, and Karl Marx, neatly tracing the rise and fall of empires past.
-Like elsewhere in Tashkent and Uzbekistan, the century-old chinor trees planted by Russian conqueror Chernyaev where cut down in 2009 on the order of President Karimov.
+Before Timur trotted in, the central square hosted the sculpted image of the first Russian governor of Tashkent, Konstantin Kaufmann, followed by statues of Lenin, Stalin, and Karl Marx, neatly tracing the rise and fall of past personality cults.
+Like elsewhere in Tashkent and Uzbekistan, the century-old chinor trees on the square were cut down in 2009 on the order of President Karimov.

 The area has some lovely brick-built tsarist-era gymnasia, as well as 2 clock towers, the older one built in 1947 to house a set of clocks brought home from Germany after the Second World War.
 The jolie laide Uzbekistan hotel is fascinating to look at, but, much like Almaty’s iconic Hotel Kazakhstan, you should stay elsewhere.
 In its heyday the hotel hosted celebrities like Federico Fellini and Raj Kapoor.
 Nowadays the plumbing is faulty.

 Stay away from the Amir Timur Museum.
 Spend your money on ice cream instead – the simplest looking ones are the best, they are more milky.
 The House of Photography holds temporary exhibitions of varying interest.